-The canton of Obwalden initially was part of the canton of Unterwalden
+Originally, the canton of Obwalden was part of the canton of Unterwalden

 Today Sarnen is on the way to becoming a massive tourist attraction

-Rightfully overshadowed by Lucerne, the town of Sarnen has been experiencing steady growth over the past years.
+Although the town of Sarnen is overshadowed by Lucerne, over the past few years there has been steady growth.
 Though at first, it has become more attractive due to its proximity to Lucerne, more and more tourists discover the natural wonders and historic sites that Sarnen possesses.
 The infrastructure keeps getting better and those who have been in Lucerne and other major regional cities many times set out to discover something new and fresh.
 Besides, the small capital grows economically too.
 New companies and enterprises appear, giving new jobs and moving the city towards prosperity, though many commuters still work in Lucerne and use the motorway or railway service to get to work.
 Still, Sarnen is becoming an important industrial center of the region.
-Among companies active in Sarnen include SIKA AG (Specialty Chemicals), Leister Technologies (heated-air tools) and Nahrin AG (healthy nutrition).
+SIKA AG (Specialty Chemicals), Nahrin AG (healthy nutrition) along with Leister Technologies (heated-air tools) are among other active companies in Sarnen.

 How to get to Sarnen?

 What is really comfortable is that Geneva and Zurich airports have built-in railway stations, so you can hop on the necessary train without leaving the building of the airport and not having any delays.
-The journey from Zurich takes between 1 h 30 min and 1 h 55 min depending on train connections.
+Depending on the train connection, the time from Zurich to Sarnen varies from 1 h 30 min and 1 h 55.

-Go by your own or rent one in one of the many rental offices (be sure to have your passport and driving license).
+Go on your own or rent one in one of the many rental offices (be sure to have your passport and driving license).
 The highwayA8 will take you to Sarnen.

 How to get around?

-The town is a capital and a regional center, but it’s not big, though rather scattered, and thus can be easily covered on foot.
+The town is the capital and a regional center, but it’s not big, though rather scattered, and thus can be easily covered on foot.